 Application fee for non-EU/EEA students

-Students with citizenship in a country outside the European Union (EU), European Economic Area (EEA) and Switzerland will be required to pay a one-time SEK 900 (Swedish kronor) application fee.
-The application fee will cover the costs associated with the processing of an application.
+Students with citizenship in a country outside the EU/ EEA, or Switzerland, will be required to pay a one-time 900 SEK application fee.

 Tuition levels vary depending on subject